matsoftware/swift-code-metrics/README.md

 - the overall number of concrete classes and interfaces
 - the _instability_ and _abstractness_ of the framework
 - the _distance from the main sequence_
+In addition, several common code metrics in the software industries are provided as part of the analysis, such as:
+- LOC (Lines Of Code)
+- NOC (Numbers Of Comments)
+- NBM (Number of Methods)
+- Number of concretes (Number of classes and structs)

 ## Requirements